FlowFuse/website/src/blog/2024/03/flowfuse-on-siemens-iot2050.md

 ```shell
 n v18.17
 ```
+Now run ```node -v``` again to confirm installation.
+You should see the latest version now installed.

+> v18.17.1

-6. From here we can now follow the instructions to [install](https://flowfuse.com/docs/device-agent/install/) the FlowFuse Device agent.
+6. Now that we have Node.js installed, we can proceed with the standard installation process.
+First [install](https://flowfuse.com/docs/device-agent/install/) the FlowFuse Device agent.
 Then to connect your FlowFuse Device Agent follow these [instructions](https://flowfuse.com/docs/device-agent/register/).

 7. Lastly, if you want your device to run on boot.
 Follow these [instructions](https://flowfuse.com/blog/2023/05/device-agent-as-a-service/).